archelogos/CarND-Advanced-Lane-Lines/README.md

 ### 3. Warp the images

-With the binary images properly generated, the next step was to apply a perspective transformation to the images (called 'bird-eye-view') to extract the relevant information of the image.
+With the binary images properly generated, the next step was to apply a perspective transformation to the images (called 'bird-eye-view') to extract the relevant information from the image.
 Because the goal we want to achieve is to detect the lane lines, it was necessary to specify the area where the transformation is going to be applied.

-The area selected finally was:
+The area finally selected was:

 ```python
 src = np.float32([[490, 482],[810, 482], [1250, 720],[40, 720]])